vfarcic/devops24/manuscript/04-helm.md

 Error: getting deployed release "jenkins": release: "jenkins" not found
 ```

-This time, everything was removed and `helm` cannot find the `jenkins` Chart any more.
+This time, everything was removed, and `helm` cannot find the `jenkins` Chart anymore.

 ## Customizing Helm Installations